 Sipalay, Negros Occidental

 With a local airport that is yet to even service flights from Metro Manila, you can be sure that only a fortunate few have wandered the far reaches of Sipalay, a bucolic coast town 175 km south of Bacolod City.
-Long since treasured by scuba divers for its bountiful marine life with a variety of sea turtles, reef fish, and several shipwrecks to explore—
+Sipalay is treasured by scuba divers for its bountiful marine life with a variety of sea turtles, reef fish, and several shipwrecks to explore.

 Sipalay brims with captivating allure.
-Dip in the calm waters at Tinagong Dagat, take a long relaxing walk on Sugar Beach, collect shells along the limestone-lined Campomanes Bay, or watch the sunset from the mountaintops of Anajauan Island.
+You can go take a dip in the calm waters at Tinagong Dagat, take a long relaxing walk on Sugar Beach, collect shells along the limestone-lined Campomanes Bay, or watch the sunset from the mountaintops of Anajauan Island.

 If you’re seeking the rich abundance of life at sea, Tawi-Tawi province at the southernmost tip of the map could be the winning ticket.
 The number of picturesque beaches and unspoiled islands like Panampangan are rivaled only by the utter diversity of the region’s surrounding communities.